Victorian Feed-in Tariff Schemes

-More information, including the draft decision document, can be found on the ESC website.
+More information, including the ESC's final decision document, can be found on the ESC website.
 All queries in relation to this draft decision should be directed to the ESC for its consideration.

 Feed-in tariffs provide people producing their own renewable and eligible low-emissions energy with a financial return for the excess power they feed into the grid.

-New customers can apply for the feed-in tariff of a minimum of 8 cents for 2014, which is available to households, community organisations and businesses who install sustainable energy systems less than 100 kilowatts in size.
+New customers can apply for the current Feed-in Tariff set at a minimum of 8 cents for 2014, which is available to households, community organisations and businesses who install sustainable energy systems less than 100 kilowatts in size.

-If you already have a feed-in tariff being credited to your power bill, you will continue to receive this rate until the end date for your scheme.
-Conditions apply, and you should read more about remaining eligible for your scheme on this website.
+If you already have a feed-in tariff being credited to your power bill, you will continue to receive this rate until the relevant end date of the scheme.
+Conditions apply, and you should read more about remaining eligible.

 Customers accessing the Transitional Feed-in Tariff (closed on 31 December 2012) and the Premium Feed-in Tariff (closed on 29 December 2011) are reminded that if they add any additional capacity to their system after the scheme closure date they will forfeit their access to the respective scheme.